 Investors give up on the strategy too easily.
 Most investors do not understand that investing should be long-term and end up giving up on their plan.
 As Paul Samuelson once said:

 It is common for investors to easily become bored while watching their paintings dry.
 Changing direction and plan is frequent among most investors.
 Not only that but they overtrade, and end up paying more commissions.
-This focus on the short-term leads nowhere and only worsens results.
+Thus, short-term focus leads nowhere and only worsens results.
 If you own a stock worth $100 today and that will be worth $500 in 10 years, there is no need to trade in and out of the stock.
 Just stick with it.

 Put emotions on the side

 Do not get emotionally attached to any asset.
-Long term mentality is important, but you also need to book some profits.
+The long-term mentality is important, but you also need to book some profits.
 Sometimes investors do not take any profits and that can also lead to poor performance.
 An unwillingness to pay taxes can also prevent investors from booking profits.
-Trimming some positions can be a very viable option.
+Thus, trimming some positions can be a very viable option.

 In our fast interconnected world, we all get instant news.
-This overflow of tons of information everyday can affect our ability to analyze things.
-Think about how much news on different companies, stock picks and stock advice can you absorb in one day?
+This overflow of tons of information every day can affect our ability to analyze things.
+Think about how much news on different companies, stock picks, and stock advice can you absorb in one day?
 Given the constant update on information we receive daily, investors can easily be confused.
 This leads them to become unsure and indecisive.
 This is never a good sign for the investor and its portfolio.
-Unable to distinguish between information, research material, opinionated material and sales pitches.
-As an investor you can easily feel lost.
-It is important to focus on your individual strategy.
-Avoid getting caught up in all the news.
+Unable to distinguish between information, research material, opinionated material, and sales pitches.
+As an investor, you can easily feel lost.
+It is important to focus on your individual strategy and avoid getting caught up in all the news.

 Make your own decisions

-As humans we can be very cunning about things.
+As humans, we can be very cunning about things.
 It is also in our human nature to look for easier alternatives when things are tough.
-Investors or traders looking for trading signals or short cuts to the markets, will most of the time fail miserably.
+Investors or traders looking for trading signals or shortcuts to the markets, will most of the time fail miserably.
 This notion that you can achieve success in the markets, with very little effort is ludicrous.
-And yet many young people, today look up at the influential social media traders.
+And yet many young people, today look up to the influential social media traders.

 Craving their trading signals so they can also become millionaires.
-In life we make our own decisions.
+In life, we make our own decisions.
 The same happens in the markets.
-Your investment decisions should always be analyzed and well considered.
-By making our own decisions instead of taking advice or “signals” from others we empower ourselves.
-It also allows us to deal with our own mistakes.
-If we trade or invest based on others opinions, we can easily blame them if things don’t go as planned.
+Your investment decisions should always be analyzed and well-considered.
+By making our own decisions instead of taking advice or “signals” from others you empower yourself.
+As it also allows us to deal with our own mistakes.
+If we trade or invest based on others’ opinions, we can easily blame them if things don’t go as planned.